waynexia/FunctionGo/help/FunctionDescribeLanguage's_syntax.md

 And power function such as x^5 should be
 >power('x',5)

-Constances directly be number
+Literal number
 >5

 >4+(9/3)

-Others supported operator listed as follow
+Other supported operators are listed as follow
 > *+*&nbsp;-&nbsp;*&nbsp;/&nbsp;()&nbsp;

     * see order in https://en.wikipedia.org/wiki/Order_of_operations *